verbit-ai/verbit-streaming-python-sdk/README.md

 2. `WebSocketStreamingClient` - the default implementation; will attempt to reconnect in case the connection was closed prematurely, as many times as needed, until the final response is received (or some non-retryable error occurrs).

 ### Idle streams
-In case the media stream comes from an external source, there may be times when no messages are sent over the WebSocket.
+In case the media stream comes from an external source (e.g. RTMP), there may be times when no messages are sent over the WebSocket.
 For example:
 * The external media source hasn't started yet
 * The media stream is silent and only "captions" responses were requested (see section on [silent audio segments](https://github.com/verbit-ai/verbit-streaming-python-sdk/blob/main/README.md#responses-on-silent-audio-segments)).